How To Prepare For MMI - 100+ Sample Questions with Answers

 How to prepare for the MMI

-The MMI interview format was created by McMaster University in Canada in 2002.
+If you’re wondering what the MMI is, well, this interview format was created by McMaster University in Canada in 2002.
 McMaster University describes the MMI’s purpose as “to collect information concerning the personal qualities of those applicants selected for an interview.”

 It has been modeled from the Objective Structured Clinical Examination (OSCE) commonly used by Health Sciences Programs.
 The AMCAS accepts it as more psychometrically sound than previous med school interview methods.